top of page

 1. Review the Entire Document (Without Giving Legal Advice)

-A professional notary must confirm that the document:
+A professional notary ensures the document:

-• Is complete at the time of notarization
+• Is complete

-• Matches the notarial certificate being used
+• Matches the correct notarial certificate

 2. Never Notarize Incomplete Documents

-Notarizing an incomplete multi-page document can invalidate the notarization.
-Best practices include:
+Notarizing an incomplete document can invalidate it.

-• Ensuring all pages are present
+• All pages are present

-• Confirming all required fields are filled out (except signatures)
+• Required fields are filled out

 3. Keep Pages Secure and in Order

-To prevent tampering, professional notaries often:
+To prevent tampering, best practices include:

-• Confirm attachments are referenced correctly
+• Verifying referenced attachments are included

 4. Use the Correct Notarial Certificate